LimoWanKenobi/LimoResume/resume.md

 _09/2006 – 02/2008_
 _Technologies: c++builder, directshow, matlab_

-I worked on a project aimed to develop an inexpensive electronic whiteboard using lasers (as chalks), glass (as the drawing surface) a projector and web cams (to recognize the laser position).
+I worked on a project aimed to develop an inexpensive electronic whiteboard using lasers (as chalks), glass (as the drawing surface) a projector and webcams (to recognize the laser position).
 A client application was developed that could connect to a whiteboard server and receive the whiteboard events and audio to sync a local read-only version of the whiteboard.

 * Developed the image and video plugin that loads and renders images and videos and allows to write on top of them.
 * Developed an image-based measurement plugin that could be used on static images and videos.
-* Participated in the design of a module for hand writing recognition.
+* Participated in the design of a module for handwriting recognition.
 * Participated on the development of modules for rendering, a matlab bridge, and the client application.